-New functionality will enable sales teams to trigger a series of repeatable processes and actions in the event of a defined scenario occurring.
+New functionality enabled sales teams to trigger a series of repeatable processes and actions in the event of a defined scenario occurring.

-The preview guide uses the example of a customised Playbook that would cover the actions to be taken in the event that the main decision maker leaves an organisation while an opportunity is in progress.
+The preview guide referenced an example of a customised Playbook that would cover the actions to be taken in the event that the main decision maker leaves an organisation while an opportunity is in progress.

 Playbooks will be configurable to provide contingency planning and guidance across potential sales situations.
 Once triggered, these will prompt users to follow defined steps.
 Using the above example, the aim would be to keep the deal in play by identifying and reaching out to a new contact so Playbook steps would cover the necessary actions to make this happen.

 In another scenario, a Playbook could be configured to help account managers take proactive steps in the event that one of their customers was acquired.